-Each semester, the BU SPP practicum coordinator (typically the US) determines the most appropriate practicum placement for enrolled candidates.
-Practicum placement is based upon the candidates' level of academic training, amount of experience, and individual interest.
-In addition, the practicum coordinator considers the available practicum placement options, whether there is appropriate supervision available for the specific practicum level needed within a setting, and training needs.
+Program advisors, US, and FS collaborate to determine the most appropriate practicum placement for enrolled candidates.
+Practicum placement is based upon the candidates' level of academic training, amount of experience, and individual interests.
+In addition, the BU SPP considers the available practicum placement options, whether there is appropriate supervision available for the specific practicum level needed within a setting, and training needs.